mesosphere-backup/dcos-docker/examples/oinker/README.md

     dcos package install --options=examples/oinker/pkg-cassandra-2.x.json cassandra --yes
     ```

-    This minimal config only runs a single Cassandra node, unlike the default config that runs three.

-    Cassandra takes a minute to deploy the scheduler and node-0 on private agents.
-Wait for both be running.
+    The Cassandra 1.x config uses a single node to minimize resource usage.

+    The Cassandra 2.x config uses three nodes because Cassandra 2.x does not support single node deployment.

+    Wait for all the expected Cassandra nodes to be running.
+This may take up to 15 minutes.

 1. Install Marathon-LB